zuri-lang/zurilang.org/src/tutorial/strings.md

   30
   ```

-#### upper()
+.upper() {#upper}

-Returns a copy of the string with all the cased characters converted to uppercase.
+: Returns a copy of the string with all the cased characters converted to uppercase.
 Note that the result
   of this method may return `false` when tested with `is_upper()` of the _string_ contains Unicode
   characters that are not case folded.